glutanimate/pytest-anki/README.md

 All credits for the original idea for this project go to Michal. _pytest-anki_ would not exist without his work.

 _pytest-anki_ is free and open-source software.
-Its source-code is released under the GNU AGPLv3 license.
+Its source-code is released under the GNU AGPLv3 license, extended by a number of additional terms.
+For more information please see the [license file](https://github.com/glutanimate/pytest-anki/blob/master/LICENSE) that accompanies this program.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 Please see the license file for more details.